hunter-teacher-cert/currdev-work-marieke-thomas/00_standards.md

 This is a lesson that I originally learned about from Marisa Schuman.

 ## How Lesson Relates to Standard 9-12.IC.1
+9-12.IC.1 Evaluate the impact of computing technologies on equity, access, and influence in a global society.

+This lesson is focused on facial recognition AI and its impact on society.
+Students will discuss how this technology can perpetuate and exacerbate inequality by replicating any biases in its training data.
+In particular, facial recognition AI disproportionately misgenders black women due to a much smaller sample size of images in the training data, leading to inequities in who is represented in the software.
+Students discuss the lack of access for black women to use this technology as opposed to others and how this is harmful.
+Students discuss how this technology can lend influence to certain groups, like the police when testifying to a jury.
+Students discuss both the harms that stem from biased facial recognition AI as well as the potential benefits from the technology.

 ## How Lesson Relates to Standard 9-12.IC.3
+9-12.IC.3 Debate issues of ethics related to real world computing technologies.